matteason/live-cloud-maps/README.md

 This project provides free, near real-time, high resolution cloud maps of the whole Earth.
 You can use them for whatever you like, including 3D modelling in software like Blender or Xplanet, or in 2D graphics.

+Here's the latest image:

 ![A flat map of Earth with clouds](https://clouds.matteason.co.uk/images/1024x512/earth.jpg)

 **TL;DR: If you need a high-res greyscale almost-live cloud map, use this URL:**

 [https://clouds.matteason.co.uk/images/8192x4096/clouds.jpg](https://clouds.matteason.co.uk/images/8192x4096/clouds.jpg)

+Other formats and resolutions are shown below.

 If you have any feedback you can [raise an issue](https://github.com/matteason/live-cloud-maps/issues/new), [start a discussion](https://github.com/matteason/live-cloud-maps/discussions/new) or tweet me ([@MattEason](https://twitter.com/MattEason))